 The San Diego Zoo can be an overwhelming place to visit, so definitely stop by their website before you plan your trip.
 There you can find information on special VIP experiences, and they can help you plan your day.

-So, it turns out that Balboa Park is THE place to be in San Diego.
+So, it turns out that Balboa Park is THE place to be in San Diego and one of the top things to do with kids in San Diego.
 The zoo is located there, as well as gardens, activity centers, restaurants, a carousel and miniature railroad, an awesome outdoor pipe organ, and about a dozen or more amazing museums.
-This easily makes Balboa Park one of the best things to do in San Diego.
+This easily makes Balboa Park one of the best things to do in San Diego with kids.

 For the sporty types, there are hiking and biking trails, as well as a golf course.
 You’d have enough to do in Balboa Park alone for weeks.
 Be sure to check out their website before your visit to see if there are any special performances or exhibits happening during your stay.